 Do you know of anything that happened that may promote the growth of this insect population?

-What are the growing conditions:
+Describe the growing conditions:

 What part of the county do you live in?
 Describe the specific microclimate if you can.